At a Glance

 Journey to Gorkha – Into the Ancestral Hills

-Leaving the Kathmandu Valley behind, you’ll drive westward through lush hills and riverside villages toward Gorkha.
+Leaving the Kathmandu Valley behind, you’ll drive westward through lush hills and riverside villages toward Gorkha for about 6 hrs.
 The road winds through landscapes that gradually shed the urban pulse for the earthy rhythm of the countryside.
 Gorkha is not a regular stop for tourists, but it holds immense historical and symbolic importance.
 It was from here that King Prithvi Narayan Shah began his campaign to unify the kingdoms of Nepal in the 18th century.
+We will stop for a lunch in a local restaurant on the way.

 Upon arrival, you’ll visit Gorkha Durbar, an ancient fortified palace perched atop a ridge that commands sweeping views of both the hills and, on clear days, the Himalayas.
 The walk up is steep, but rewarding—not just for the vistas but for the sense of history echoing through the palace courtyards and shrines.
 The palace itself is a blend of Hindu and animist traditions, a rare example of architecture and belief seamlessly integrated.